turingschool/curriculum/source/projects/sales_engine.markdown

   * 4: Program fulfills all Base Expectations and two Extensions
   * 3: Program fulfills all Base Expectations
   * 2: Program fulfills Base Expectations except for one or two features.
-  * 1: Program fulfills many Base Expectations, but more than two features.
+  * 1: Program fulfills some Base Expectations, but more than two features are broken.
   * 0: Program does not fulfill any of the Base Expectations
-6. Recognize Others
-  * Each team may award a total of two points to any person or split among two persons as a "thank you" for exceptional help or support.

-#### Performance

-We decided that the performance grading was not effective.

 ### Resources